 Prior to Elman Freiberg, Yosef worked at Matalon Shweky Elman, and before that, at Debevoise & Plimpton, and O’Melveny & Myers, representing major financial institutions and insurance companies in high stakes litigations and internal investigations.

 Represented a large law firm in a malpractice case alleging various claims for failure to properly register a trademark for over a year, and then failing to disclose a competing trademark before the client launched its product in the marketplace.
-After significantly narrowing the issues through a motion to dismiss, the client was able to achieve a favorable settlement that included no admission of any wrongdoing.
+After significantly narrowing the issues through motion practice, the client was able to achieve a favorable settlement.

 Represented a licensor in a dispute with its licensee, involving Lanham Act, unfair competition and breach of contract claims.
 After defeating a motion to dismiss and aggressively pursuing discovery, client was able to recover full control of its trademark and licensing rights on very favorable terms.